 In appliance displays, standard refrigerators are usually displayed as right-handed mounts.
 This is almost certainly because most people are right-handed, making it natural to reach for the door with the right hand, but of course, not all people are right-handed and not all kitchens are configured for a right-handed refrigerator.

 Unless the refrigerator has a built-in water or ice dispenser in it or a through-the-door unit, the door is probably reversible.
 But if the displayed door configuration is not suited to your kitchen format, you should confirm that the door is reversible.

 It's important to remember that your refrigerator door can be reversed at any time.
 That means that even an older refrigerator can usually be reconfigured for your space.

 Other Refrigerator Options

 At one time, all refrigerator doors typically opened from one side or the other.
 The freezer chamber was tiny and was always located at the top of the refrigerator.
 While it's still possible to purchase a new refrigerator with that configuration, there are now French-door options that may be more appropriate for your needs.

 French doors on refrigerators are double doors with the handles next to one another and the hinges at opposite sides of the appliance.
 You can open either door separately or both at the same time.
 This flexibility means you may find it easier to use the refrigerator in a smaller kitchen.

 Just as with single-door refrigerators, French-door refrigerators come in many styles and with a wide range of available options.
 Some offer on-the-door water and ice; others come in sleek stainless steel; still others offer clever retracting shelves and digital thermostats.

-- French-door refrigerators with freezers on the bottom make it easier to reach into the refrigerator from either side.
+- French-door refrigerator: These come with freezers on the bottom make it easier to reach into the refrigerator from either side.
 The lower freezer offers a bit more space for ice cream and other frozen foods.